 Revisiting Freddie Mercury’s Final Public Appearance

-The 11th Brit Awards, held on Feb.
-18, 1990, offered a moment of public triumph for the members of Queen.
+The 11th Brit Awards offered a moment of public triumph for Queen.
+Privately, however, they were worried.

 The Day Brian Wilson Started Recording the Beach Boys Masterpiece ‘Good Vibrations’